ArgonDesign/alogic/doc/statements.md

 ### Combinatorial vs Control statements

-Statements can broadly be categorized as either combinatorial statements, or control statements.
+Statements can broadly be categorized as either combinational statements, or control statements.
 This distinction is used to determine control unit boundaries for the purposes of determining which statements execute together in a single clock cycle.
-Let it suffice for now that a linear sequence of combinatorial statements, followed by a single control statement is executed in a single clock cycle.
+Let it suffice for now that a linear sequence of combinational statements, followed by a single control statement is executed in a single clock cycle.
 See the section on [control flow conversion](control.md) for details.

-- Simple statements (i.e. statements that do not contain nested statements) can be lexically classed either as control statements or combinatorial statements.
+- Simple statements (i.e. statements that do not contain nested statements) can be lexically classed either as control statements or combinational statements.

-- Compound statements (i.e. statements containing other nested statements) can be either combinatorial or control statements.
+- Compound statements (i.e. statements containing other nested statements) can be either combinational or control statements.

-    - If they only contain other combinatorial statements they will be combinatorial statements.
+    - If they only contain other combinational statements they will be combinational statements.

-    - If they contain a mix of combinatorial and control statements, they will be control statements.
+    - If they contain a mix of combinational and control statements, they will be control statements.
 In this case, the last nested statement must be a control statement.

 FSM function bodies must end with a control statement.

-### Declaration statement (combinatorial)
+### Declaration statement (combinational)

 A declaration statement can be used to introduce a new variable to be used within the surrounding lexical scope.
 It could be declared in the entity scope